 The single most effective way of speeding up the growth in plants is plant fertilizers.

-Plant fertilizers vary in terms of their NPK composition.
+Plant food and fertilizers vary in terms of their NPK composition.
 Generally speaking, nitrogen aids new green growth, phosphorus builds strong roots and flowers, and potassium ensures strong and healthy plant cells.

 Depending on your soil test or obvious deficiencies, the NPK ratio helps you decide on the most suitable fertilizer composition for your plants.

 Once you have the correct ratio, there are one or two other fertilizer decisions that need to be made before you arrive at the perfect formula for rapid plant growth.

 Choosing between organic and inorganic fertilizers, depends on a number of factors, ranging from plant varieties to environmental impact.